 Endurance sports consist of two parts – lung capacity and muscle capacity.
 Both need to be maximized in order to have the best performance.
 If you don’t have enough oxygen, then your heart rate will rise quickly and the lactic acid in your muscles can’t be removed.
 In short, you’ll tire quickly.

-If you seem to be out of breath during a standard run or a build-up to one of the best marathons of your life, you could be shallow breathing.
 So are you a victim of shallow breathing?
 Let’s look at some of the signs and then discuss various solutions.

 Table of Contents